| Advice For People Starting New JobsThis is generic advice for new assistant professors which I have

 publication, book publishers, etc. and can probably ask people to

+read and comment on your papers.
 3) Your best friends are likely to be the other assistant professors,

 but do not avoid the senior people.
 Treat them with friendly respect.